Normal school: Quebec

-The first three École normales were established in 1857, two for French speakers in Montréal and Laval, and a third one in Montréal for English speakers.
-Additional institutions were added over the following century, until the system was finally phased out between 1963 and 1974.
+The first three Écoles normales were established in 1857, two for French speakers in Montréal and Québec, and a third one in Montréal for English speakers.
+More institutions were added in the following century.
+Religious communities were responsible for around 110 private normal schools, most of which were for girls, and universities had schools of education.
+Between 1963 and 1974, the system was ultimately phased out to be integrated into universities' Faculty of Education departments, specifically with new Université du Québec branches.

 Saskatchewan

 The Saskatchewan Normal School, also once known as the Regina Normal School, was founded as early as 1890 in Regina moving into its first permanent structure in January, 1914.
 In 1964 it was transferred to University of Saskatchewan Regina Campus and in 1974 becoming part of the University of Regina.
 Another normal school was founded in the early 1920s in Moose Jaw and was later transferred into the Regina campus in 1959.

 The Saskatoon Normal School in Saskatoon was founded in 1912 and served until 1953.
 It has now been integrated with the Faculty of Education at University of Saskatchewan.

 Jamaica

 Mico University College is the oldest teacher training institute in the English-speaking world outside of Europe.
 It was founded under Lady Mico Charity in 1834 by Sir Thomas Fowell Buxton "to afford the benefit of education and training to the black and coloured population."
 Today, it offers undergraduate and graduate degrees in a variety of education and liberal arts disciplines.